-There are huge benefits to studying international relations in London, with national political institutions, party headquarters, high-profile international organisations and think-tanks all based here.
+There are huge benefits to studying politics in London, with national political institutions, party headquarters, high-profile international organisations and think-tanks all based here.
 At QMUL, we exploit our location to the full, inviting a range of high-profile and inspiring speakers to the campus.
-As a student with us you can also take advantage of the Mile End Institute, a major new policy centre at QMUL.
-There’s also a student-run politics society who organise debates and events of their own.

 - either Background to British Politics or one other module chosen from another School in the Faculty